 5. Install Google Analytics & Set-Up Search Console

 Google Analytics is a great tool when looking at collecting information on visitors, users, devices used and a lot more for your website.
 To implement Google Analytics into your site, you need to have a Google account and then sign into Analytics.
 From here, you access the Admin section where you can add an account and then create the property which is the site itself.
 From here you go to Tracking Info and then to the sub-area called Tracking Code.
-In here, there will be a tracking ID which will need to be implemented into your site (the way to do this is dependant on your CMS).
+In here, there will be a tracking ID which will need to be implemented into your site (the way to do this is dependent on your CMS).

 Installing Google Analytics into your site means that you get to collect information as soon as your site is live.
 This gives you historic data as to how your traffic was when the site went live to what it is like a few months or years later.
 Tracking this data will determine what people are searching for to find you and the devices they are using.
 It tracks a lot of information that is very helpful when determining the success of your website.